danielweck/epub3-sliderizer/README.md

 * Any modifications to the slide content require the "source code" (Mardown + HTML) to be copy/pasted from the built-in syntax-highlighting editor, back into the master `data.txt` file (use the `escape` key to toggle the editor).
 * Slide content is stored only within the live web page, so modifications are discarded when the page is reloaded, or when exiting "author" mode.
 * `contentEditable` live editing (true WYSIWYG) is only available for HTML slides, not XHTML (thus why EPUB3-Sliderizer builds a non-XML alternative).
-* Basic formatting commands such as italic / emphasis (CTRL-I) or bold / strong (CTRL-B) work fine in Safara (probably other WebKit-based browsers as well), but unfortunately the keyboard shortcuts conflit in Firefox.
+* Basic formatting commands such as italic / emphasis (CTRL-I) or bold / strong (CTRL-B) work fine in Safari (probably other WebKit-based browsers as well), but unfortunately the keyboard shortcuts conflit in Firefox.
 I have not tried IE at all.
 * Notice how bullet points get automatically created when hitting ENTER within an existing list item.
 This is a standard contentEditable feature, I did not implement any additional features on top of execCommand() etc.
 * Yes, I know about Aloha, Hallo, CKEditor, Medium, Squire, etc., I have tried them all and they all seem to conflict one way or another with the layout requirements (some of them actually alter the DOM to discard "unwanted" markup).
 * The `ctrl` / `Apple-cmd` keyboard modifier is necessary to move text with the mouse (because the default behaviour is to manipulate the text cursor), but this is optional for images.